 This project works like tape resist art, except you use a paper handprint to cover up the original black cardstock.
 Then you use spray bottles to “spray paint” over the handprint.
 Peel back the paper to reveal a gorgeous work of art!

 I love this spray bottle art project because you can use different colors and tailor it to any occasion!
 Fold the paper in half and make it into a card for Mother’s Day or Father’s Day!
+You could even use this as a fun Valentine’s Day card too!

 Or it can be an art project to incorporate into your homeschool day, classroom project for kids, or as a rainy-day boredom buster.
 So many possibilities!